s-sakti/data_indsp_news_tts/README.md

 # INDspeech_NEWS_TTS

 This is a speech dataset for developing an Indonesian text-to-speech synthesis system.
+The data was developed by [Advanced Telecommunication Research Institute International (ATR) Japan] (https://www.atr.jp/) under the "Asia speech translation (A-STAR) Consortium" project.

 ## Text and Speech Resources